guzwithz/guzwithz/README.md

 ## 👋 About me
 </br>

-> 📌 I'm 23 years old.
+> 📌 I'm 24 years old.
 >
-> 🌍 I'm from Guarapuava, Paraná, Brasil
+> 🌍 I'm from Mandaguaçu, Paraná, Brasil
 >
 > 👩🏻‍💻 studyng front end, and science of computacion
 >